zayo/steam-thresher/README.md

 consumed and cannot be reverted.
 Instead there is an 'Backward' way to be used.

 > You might noticed that there is a backStack of `NavHostFragment`s, but if one fragment received
 > second `Action` it won't navigate to first if back is pressed.
-In that case another
+In that case two different
-> `NavHostFragment` has to be used, to present the consumer of Action in the back stack hierarchy.
+> `NavHostFragment`s has to be used, to present each consumer of `Action` in the back stack
+> hierarchy.

 #### Backward `FragmentContainer.finishFragment()`
 Complementary to `Navigator`'s `navigate(Action)` there is the `FragmentContainer` and its